Foreign Correspondents' Club (Hong Kong): Membership

 The membership of the FCC (which totals around 2,400) includes foreign correspondents, reporters and members of the business and diplomatic community.
 The majority of members (around 1,600) are in the associate membership category.
 Previously it also included the Chief Executive of Hong Kong, but no Chief Executive since Donald Tsang has accepted an offer of membership.

 When prominent international figures from the worlds of commerce, politics or entertainment visit Hong Kong, many choose to address the FCC's speaker lunches as the best means of reaching their desired audience – both directly and through media coverage of the events.
 Past speakers include the former chief executive Sir Donald Tsang, former Chief Secretary Mrs Anson Chan.
-In 2018, the FCC invited Chan Ho-tin, convenor of the Hong Kong National Party, the event precipitated the Victor Mallet visa controversy.

 Features

 The heart of the FCC building is The Main Bar (on the ground floor) which maintains its reputation for colourful characters both from the media and other professions.
 The FCC has two restaurants on the first floor: the Main Dining Room focused primarily on western-style cuisine, and the Chinese Restaurant.